What is Pulse Volume Recording?

 Pulse Volume Recording (PVR) is a pneumo-plethysmography test that is widely used for non-invasive diagnosis of lower extremity peripheral arterial disease (PAD).

-This air plethysmography waveform analysis test is used to detect the segmental volume changes in the limb resulting from the flowing blood as a function of the cardiac cycle.
+Pulse Volume Recording is an air plethysmography waveform analysis test used to detect the segmental volume changes in the limb resulting from the flowing blood as a function of the cardiac cycle.
+This test is usually performed with a PVR machine, also known as a Plethysmograph.

 How to Perform PVR Measurements